deeshanw/TwitterClone/README.md

 To do so, edit the MYSQL_USER and MYSQL_PASS fields in the database class.

 You can also change the query and execution time here.
+Run database_test.php to start storing tweets.